-The 11th edition of the Palmer Cup (an annual 8-man competition between American and European college/university golfers) was contested here in 2007 when the home team won the event by a score of 18 points to 6 points.
+The 11th edition of the Arnold Palmer Cup (which in 2007 was an annual 8-man competition between American and European college/university golfers) was contested here when the home team won the event by a score of 18 points to 6 points.

 A great course, with a very good layout, quite hilly and challenging and extremely well-maintained.